Phone: (714) 484-7021

 About Professor Floyd

 I have been teaching at Cypress College since 2005, and I am currently the Anthropology Department Chair.
 All together, I have been teaching college since 2001.
 My career in anthropology started somewhat accidentally when I found myself in a cultural anthropology class at Riverside Community College.
 After the first week, I was hooked.
 I went on to complete my B.A. in Anthropology at Cal State Fullerton, and my M.A. in Anthropology at the University of Montana – Missoula, where I concentrated on biological anthropology and specialized in forensic anthropology.
 It was while I served as a teaching assistant in my graduate program that I seriously considered teaching college for the first time.
 That summer after graduation I began teaching part-time at another local college and, again, after the first week I was hooked.

-Since I began as a full-time instructor here at Cypress, I have introduced and developed many new courses, such as ANTH 107 C Magic, Witchcraft and Religion, ANTH 105 C Language and Culture, ANTH 106 C World Prehistory and ANTH 210 C Intro to Forensic Anthropology, and revised all of our other courses to meet the changes in the discipline and the changing needs of the 21st century student.
+Since I began as a full-time instructor here at Cypress, I have introduced and developed many new courses, such as ANTH 107 C Magic, Witchcraft and Religion, ANTH 105 C Introduction to Linguistic Anthropology, ANTH 106 C World Prehistory, and ANTH 210 C Intro to Forensic Anthropology, and revised all of our other courses to meet the changes in the discipline and the changing needs of the 21st century student.
 One of those changes have been to develop online courses in anthropology, and we currently offer ANTH 101 C and 102 C online.
 We also have an AA degree in Anthropology.
 Anthropology is such a well-rounded discipline making this a great starter degree for anyone as well as a capstone of achievement for a student’s time at Cypress.

 Please visit the class schedule to find course numbers, titles, days/times and other schedule information for my courses.
 Complete course descriptions for all anthropology courses are available in the College Catalog.